todorovboris/Eventify/README.md

 # Eventify - Event Manager Platform

 ## **Description**
-Event Manager Platform is a web application built with React that allows users to create, manage, and participate in events.
+Eventify is a web application built with React that allows users to create, manage, and participate in events.
 The application is divided into a public section, accessible to all users, and a private section for registered users.

 The platform supports full CRUD operations for events and includes features such as authentication, route guards, and a modern, user-friendly UI.